nikolaouyiannis/PcPeripherals-Project/README.md

 This project was made as part of my training at PeopleCert Education Coding Bootcamp.

 It is a fully functional dynamic e-commerce website that shells computer peripherals.
-Technologies implemented: Python, Django, REST API, SQLite3, Bootstrap, Javascript, HTML, CSS.
+Technologies implemented:
+ -Python,
+ -Django,
+ -REST API,
+ -SQLite3,
+ -Bootstrap,
+ -Javascript,
+ -HTML,
+ -CSS.
  Contains chat with auto response.

 Our purpose was to build a simple yet fully functional website tha emphasizes on the user experience, without lacking any functionality.